 As a student, you’ll come across different types of essays throughout your college journey.
 Essays provide a great way to portray your understanding of a topic and display your writing skills.

-One of the most common types of essays in college is Document-Based Question (DBQ) essays.
+One of the most common types of essays in college is a Document-Based Question (DBQ) essay.
 You’ll occasionally be asked to write these types of essays, and it’s therefore important to understand the essentials of writing them.

 Original: SourceIn this article, we’ll help you understand what DBQ essays are and the step-by-step process you can use to write the best DBQ essays in college.